 Community Reinvestment Act (CRA) Definition

-The Community Reinvestment Act (CRA) is a regulatory framework that ensures institutions meet the credit requirements of the community including low- and moderate-income neighborhoods by providing safe and secure initiatives.
+The Community Reinvestment Act (CRA) is a regulatory framework that ensures lending institutions meet the loan and credit needs of the communities they serve, including low-and-moderate-income neighborhoods.

 A Little More on What is the Community Reinvestment Act (CRA)